kevkim-codes/anthos-hydrated-config/docs/platform/pipeline.md

-If you completed the previous exercise, skip this step as your project will already be setup.
+If you completed the previous exercise, skip this step as your project will already be set up.

-If you did not complete the previous section, the following steps will setup a project to the state needed in this section.
+If you did not complete the previous section, the following steps will set up a project to the state needed in this section.

 Clone the repository onto your local computer and change into the directory.